 Cagan was a featured speaker at the U.S. Peace Council‘s Tenth Anniversary National Conference in 1989, along with such notables as John Conyers, Manning Marable, Bernie Sanders, and Dessima Williams.

-Cagan was a signatory of the 2002 Not In Our Name (NION), a project of the Revolutionary Communist Party, denouncing America’s war against terror and its “stark new measures of repression.”
+Cagan was a signatory of a famous 2002 Statement by Not In Our Name (NION), a project of the Revolutionary Communist Party, denouncing America’s war against terror and its “stark new measures of repression.”

-Cagan strongly opposed the 2003 U.S. invasion of Iraq, which she and UFPJ characterized as nothing more than a manifestation of “the Bush administration’s … desire to gain control of Iraq’s oil fields.”
+Cagan and UFPJ characterized the March 2003 U.S. invasion of Iraq as nothing more than a manifestation of “the Bush administration’s … desire to gain control of Iraq’s oil fields.”
 “Oil is not worth war!” said Cagan’s UFPJ website at the time.
 “How much is the Bush administration’s push for war with Iraq motivated by its desire to gain control of Iraq’s oil fields?”

-In 2004 Cagan co-founded — along with Global Exchange founder Medea Benjamin — the organization Iraq Occupation Watch, whose mission was to encourage widespread desertion by “conscientious objectors” in the U.S. military.
+In 2004 as well, Cagan co-founded — along with Global Exchange founder Medea Benjamin — the organization Iraq Occupation Watch, whose mission was to encourage widespread desertion by “conscientious objectors” in the U.S. military.

-In 2011 Cagan was the coordinator of The Audacity of Hope, an American boat (named after Barack Obama‘s 2006 memoir) that was scheduled to participate in a Free Gaza Movement flotilla in late June of that year.
+In 2011 Cagan was the coordinator of The Audacity of Hope, an American boat — named after the title of Barack Obama‘s 2006 memoir — that was scheduled to participate in a Free Gaza Movement flotilla in late June of that year.
 “We’re sending a message to our own government that we think it could play a much more positive role in not only ending the [Israeli] siege of Gaza, but also ending the whole occupation” of Palestinian land, Cagan said.
 The trip, however, was ultimately canceled.

 In 2004, Cagan was included in Out magazine’s annual list of the 100 most influential LGBT people.